lgc3/lgc3/README.md

-# <a href="https://www.linkedin.com/in/lauren-coste/">Lauren Coste</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/lauren-coste/">Lauren Coste</a>'s IT and Networking/Cybersecurity Project Portfolio 🔐

 I'm passionate about IT infrastructure, networking, and cybersecurity, with a strong focus on solving real-world technical challenges.
 Whether it's troubleshooting network issues, optimizing system performance, or implementing security best practices, I enjoy hands-on work that keeps systems running securely and efficiently.
 I'm currently looking for a great team to join, and I would love to hear from you.
 ## 💻 IT Toolkit